PauloGrosso/Robot-Car/README.md

 ![Figure 1](scheme/mechanics1.jpg)
 **(Figure 1)**

-The idea for driving the vehicle forward and backward is activating all four wheels in the same direction.
+Case 1 and 2 are the simplest case for the movement.
+Four wheels are activated in the same spin direction to drive the vehicle forward and backward.

 ![](scheme/mechanics2.jpg)
 **(Figure 2)**

 This project uses differential drive to change direction.
 Motors on two sides can run at a different speed or in the opposite direction.
 The difference of the wheel’s spinning speed would cause the chassis to turn.
-If one side wheels spin in a direction while the wheels on the other side spin in an opposite direction, the chassis will spin along the central axis.
+According to Fig 2., case 2 and case 3 represent two sides of wheels spin in an opposite direction.
+As a result, the chassis will spin along the central axis.

 ![](scheme/top.png)
 **(Top View)**